Saramitra/Saramitra/README.md

 - 👋 Hi, I’m Saramitra
 - 👀 I’m interested in coding and fullstack web development
-- 🌱 I’m currently learning google cloud features and javascript
+- 🌱 I’m currently doing leetcode
-- ✨ they/she/he
+- ✨ she/her

 <!---
 Saramitra/Saramitra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.